CPS2018/Simulation_F651/Readme.md

 Clone the repository as to your home: `git clone https://github.com/CPS2018/Simulation_F651.git`
 1. Open a terminal and type `printenv | grep GAZEBO`
 2. Two or more paths should be displayed:
-   GAZEBO_MODEL_PATH=:/home/user/src/Firmware/Tools/sitl_gazebo/models:/home/user/catkin_ws/src/simulation_control/src/models
+   `GAZEBO_MODEL_PATH=:/home/user/src/Firmware/Tools/sitl_gazebo/models:/home/user/catkin_ws/src/simulation_control/src/models`
-   GAZEBO_PLUGIN_PATH=:/home/user/src/Firmware/Tools/sitl_gazebo/Build (Gazebo gets it's models in this case from two paths which are told apart by the `:` sign.)
+   `GAZEBO_PLUGIN_PATH=:/home/user/src/Firmware/Tools/sitl_gazebo/Build` (Gazebo gets it's models in this case from two paths which are told apart by the `:` sign.)
-3. Add the file `gripper_plugin.cc` in the folder one step up from your GAZEBO_PLUGIN_PATH.
-In this case, it would be "/home/user/src/Firmware/Tools/sitl_gazebo/src"
+3. Add the file `gripper_plugin.cc` in the folder one step up from your `GAZEBO_PLUGIN_PATH`.
+In this case, it would be `/home/user/src/Firmware/Tools/sitl_gazebo/src`
-4. Add the following under plugins to the `CMakeLists.txt` file located at "/home/user/src/Firmware/Tools/sitl_gazebo/src" ` -----GripperPlugin`
+4. Add the following under plugins to the `CMakeLists.txt` file located at `/home/user/src/Firmware/Tools/sitl_gazebo/src` ` -----GripperPlugin`
 	`find_package(roscpp REQUIRED)`
 	`find_package(std_msgs REQUIRED)`